rdwaynedehoedt/ceilaosystem_backend/README-AZURE-OPTIMIZATION.md

 Two test scripts have been created to verify the changes:

 1. **Direct Upload Test** (`src/test-direct-upload.ts`)
-   - Tests direct upload to Azure without local saving
+   - Tests direct upload to Azure
    - Measures upload speed and performance
    - Verifies that files are not saved locally